 4. Cutting the cord

 At the end of the day, your parents are your genes.
 When you cut them off, you’re bound to feel guilty.
-This is why emotional distancing is a much better option than complete cut-off.
+This is why emotional distancing is a much better option than a complete cut-off.
 Cut that umbilical cord of emotional dependency instead and regain control of your mental state.

 Think your parents are toxic?
 Take the toxic parents test to check their level of toxicity.